 The industry will offer even greater challenges to appraisers in the future as buyers and sellers become more sophisticated.
 Agricultural appraisers will become central figures in providing accurate information upon which people will make important business and investment decisions.

-Recently the Appraisal Foundation in Washington, D.C., adopted the new Personal Property Appraiser Minimum Qualification Criteria developed by the Appraisal Qualifications Board.
-What will be the result of these new Criteria?
-Quite simply, the demand for qualified appraisers will increase rapidly.
-Already, many organizations are implementing regulations that require the use of these new Criteria.
-The ASAA seminars will enable you to meet the new Personal Property Appraiser Minimum Qualification Criteria so you will be ready for the future.
+In 1998, the Appraisal Foundation in Washington, D.C., adopted the Personal Property Appraiser Minimum Qualification Criteria developed by the Appraisal Qualifications Board.
+Adoption of this criteria has increased the demand for qualified appraisers.
+Many organizations are implementing regulations that require the use of these criteria.
+The ASAA Courses will enable you to meet the Personal Property Appraiser Minimum Qualification Criteria so you will be ready.